treethought/flask-assistant/docs/source/quick_start.rst

       - female: gender
       - girl: gender

-If the intent requires no parameters or you'd like API.AI to automaticcaly annotate the phrase, simply exclude the ``Annotations``  or leave it blank.
+If the intent requires no parameters or you'd like API.AI to automatically annotate the phrase, simply exclude the ``Annotations``  or leave it blank.

 .. code-block:: yaml